ibm-cloud-docs/EventStreams/eventstreams062.md

 To use the Kafka API with {{site.data.keyword.messagehub}}, choose one of the following types of client:

 * an official Java client at 1.1 or later, for example, [Apache Kafka 1.1 client ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.apache.org/dyn/closer.cgi?path=/kafka/1.1.0/kafka_2.11-1.1.0.tgz){:new_window}.
-	The official Java client offers the most because it contains the latest features available for Apache Kafka.
+	The official Java client is the best choice because it contains the latest features available for Apache Kafka.

 * one of the [recommended third-party clients](/docs/services/EventStreams/eventstreams062.html#clients_table).